 - Personalized care plans: Patients who have regular check-ups and treatment expect access to uninterrupted services and a high level of care.
 GNS Healthcare uses machine learning to evaluate health data and match patients with the best treatment plans, helping reduce costs and provide more effective care.

 - Save on medical expenses: As AI can rapidly analyze clinical data and generate deep insights, the technology allows medical providers to optimize resources and reduce the cost of care for patients.
 Zakipoint Health has an intuitive healthcare dashboard that makes it easy to understand risk and expense, keeping its users engaged in their healthcare journey.

-Chatbots and Robotics That Put People First
+Chatbots and Robotics: eHealth That Puts People First

 Crunchbase reports that investors have raised over $800 million in health chatbots since 2019.
 While many people might think this is the death knell for personalized healthcare, they’d be wrong.
 Ironically, the rise of the robots is good news for keeping healthcare human.